 To qualify for the graduate certificate in Trauma and Resilience in Educational Environments, candidates must complete fifteen required credit hours.

-- EDCI 561: Neuro-Education: Research on the Brain, Trauma, Resilience, and Learning
+- EDCI 561: Neuro-Education: Brain Research, Trauma, and Learning (3) Prerequisite: EDDA 571 or director approval

 Applications are reviewed on a rolling admissions basis throughout the year.
 Admissions decisions are reviewed in August, October, December, March and May.